rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ### Examples related issues/questions:

-1. Not a question, but a note that most of the examples need to be updated to reflect the data models currently in the draft.
+1. Not a question, but a note that many examples need to be updated to reflect the data models currently in the draft.

 ## Summary of closed/resolved issues